 Customising your event landing page has many advantages.
 According to Getting Attention, branding your page builds relationships with your audience and increases awareness of your corporation or association.

 To brand your event landing page, use a font and colour scheme consistent with your other marketing materials.
 If you have a logo, display it prominently on your page.
+Remember to create a logo based on your brand vision.
 This will help build credibility for your company, making people more inclined to attend your event.

-People’s eyes naturally gravitate towards visuals on a page.
+People’s eyes naturally gravitate towards visuals on an event website template.
 Thus, include intriguing pictures and videos on your landing page!
 A great visual should help tell your event’s story.
 After all, a picture is worth a thousand words, and beautiful visuals can be an even more effective marketing tool than text.

 4. Add Engaging Visuals.